• Home

 Instead of throwing them out, save money by giving them a second life with more than a dozen different uses.

-Here are 16 ecoXplorer thrifty green living tips for new uses for old hose, as household cleaning tools, in the bath, for travel, even in the garden.
+Here are 16 ecoXplorer thrifty tips for living on the cheap with these new uses for old hose, as household cleaning tools, in the bath, for travel, even in the garden.

 One of my favorite toys when I was very little was a sock my grandmother turned into a soft little toy doll, decorated with a face and hair made of brightly colored yarn.